Identifying and Mitigating Bottlenecks in Role-Playing Agents: A Systematic Study of Disentangling Character Profile Axes: Constructing a Controlled Character Profile Dataset

 \subsection{Dataset Construction}

 We first construct character profiles along the \textbf{Familiarity} axis, then classify each profile based on the \textbf{Disposition} axis.
 Finally, we parallelize \textbf{Structure} variants from the resulting profiles.
-We provide implementation details in Appendix~\ref{app:character}.

-\paragraph{Constructing \textit{Known} Character Set} We construct character profiles by utilizing character pages from famous works on Fandom\footnote{https://www.fandom.com/}, a wiki-based data platform, as metadata.
-We first filter out noisy text---such as image hash values or sections unrelated to the work's content---using rule-based methods~\cite{penedo2024fineweb}.
-Following previous research suggesting that a comprehensive summarization of metadata into a character profile format at once is effective~\cite{yuan-etal-2024-evaluating}, we employ the Claude 4.5 Sonnet~\cite{anthropic_claude_sonnet_45_2025} model to summarize the metadata content directly into our schema template.
+\paragraph{Constructing \textit{Known} Character Set} We use character pages from several famous works on Fandom\footnote{https://www.fandom.com/} as metadata, filtering noisy text (e.g., image hashes) via rule-based methods~\cite{NEURIPS2024_370df50c}.
+Following prior work showing that one-shot profiling via summarization is effective~\cite{yuan-etal-2024-evaluating}, we prompt Claude-4.5-Sonnet~\cite{anthropic_claude_sonnet_45_2025} to summarize this metadata into our template.
+Specifically, we select 3 to 4 major characters from 34 renowned works (movies, dramas, and animations), yielding 109 characters.
+Appendix~\ref{app:known_character} provides implementation details.

-\paragraph{Constructing \textit{Unknown} Character Set} To align with the summarization-based construction of \textit{Known} characters, we synthesize \textit{Unknown} profiles via summarization rather than random field generation.
-First, we define 11 variables---including demographic information, personality traits, and scenario genres---along with multiple candidates for each.
-We randomly sample combinations and use Claude 4.5 Sonnet as an LLM-as-Judge to evaluate whether the variables form a coherent persona, retaining only combinations scoring 8 or above out of 10.
-We group these persona skeletons into sets of three and prompt GPT-oss-120B~\cite{agarwal2025gpt} to generate a story in which they appear together.
-From this story, we produce individual episodes centered on each persona to accumulate metadata.
-Finally, we use Claude 4.5 Sonnet to summarize the metadata into our profile schema template, completing the character profiles.
+\paragraph{Constructing \textit{Unknown} Character Set} We define \textit{Unknown} characters as newly synthesized, non-canonical personas that are not derived from any pre-existing character source.
+To align with the \textit{Known} construction, we synthesize \textit{Unknown} profiles via summarization rather than random field generation.
+We first define 11 variables — 9 demographic attributes, a personality-trait seed, and scenario genres with multiple candidates each, randomly sample combinations, and use Claude-4.5-Sonnet as an LLM-as-Judge to retain only coherent personas (score $\geq$ 8/10).
+We group these skeletons into sets of three and prompt GPT-oss-120B~\cite{agarwal2025gpt} to generate a story featuring them, then derive per-persona episodes as metadata.
+Finally, Claude-4.5-Sonnet summarizes each metadata into our schema template.
+In total, we generate 34 stories, produce 3 persona-specific episodes per story, and extract one character from each episode, yielding 102 \textit{Unknown} characters.
+Details are in Appendix~\ref{app:unknown_character}.